-With the ever-growing of network application, users bring different service quality requirements for network application.
+With the ever-growing of network application, users bring different QoS requirements for network applications.
 Thus the network should distribute and schedule resources for different network applications according to users' demands.

 Quality of Service (QoS) can ensure real-time and integrated service when network is overloaded or congested and guarantee the whole network runs high-efficiently.